ropensci/biomartr/README.md

 The first step, however, of any genome based study is to retrieve genomes from databases.
 For automating this retrieval process on a meta-genomic scale, the `biomartr` package provides useful interface functions for genomic sequence retrieval and functional annotation retrieval.
 The major aim of `biomartr` is to facilitate reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.

-In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, and CDS data, as well as an interface to the [BioMart](http://www.biomart.org/) database to retrieve functional annotation for genomic loci.
+In detail, `biomartr` aims to provide users with an easy to use framework to obtain genome, proteome, CDS, GFF, and metagenome project data.
+Furthermore, an interface to the [BioMart](http://www.biomart.org/) database allows users to retrieve functional annotation for genomic loci.
+Users can download entire NCBI databases such as `NCBI RefSeq`, `NCBI nr`, `NCBI nt`, `NCBI Genbank`, etc. as well as `ENSEMBL` and `ENSEMBLGENOMES` with only one command.

-Hence, the `biomartr` package is designed to achieve the highest degree of reproducible research from data retrieval to data visualization.
+Hence, the `biomartr` package is designed to achieve the highest degree of reproducible research.

 Additionally, the `biomartr` package allows users to retrieve entire NCBI databases using only one command (see [Database Retrieval Vignette](https://github.com/HajkD/biomartr/blob/master/vignettes/Database_Retrieval.Rmd)).